MDAnalysis/mdacli/docs/CONTRIBUTING.rst

 It is important to keep your fork up-to-date with the main repository.
 Inside the forked project folder, every time you wish to update your fork with the main (upstream) repository do the following::

-    git checkout master
+    git checkout main

     # add the upstream only the very first time
     git remote add upstream git://github.com/PicoCentauri/mda_cli.git

     git fetch upstream
-    git merge upstream/master
+    git merge upstream/main
-    git pull origin master
+    git pull origin main

-While you are developing on a branch, you can keep it up to date with the upstream master by repeating the above commands and replacing ``master`` by the name of your development branch.
+While you are developing on a branch, you can keep it up to date with the upstream main by repeating the above commands and replacing ``main`` by the name of your development branch.

 Install for developers
 ----------------------